dominik-/t-race/README.md

 # t-race

 Tool to benchmark tracing systems by emulating (possibly complex) multi-service deployments.
 Implemented as a single executable in Golang.
+Distributed tracing systems are consequently t-race's SUT (System under Test).

 Inputs for the benchmark are a model of a deployed application (_Service Model_, e.g., `test-2.yaml`), a set of _Workers_ and a set of _Sinks_ (e.g., `deployment_localhost_2.json`).
 Sinks are the endpoints of the distributed tracing backend.